teclone/r-server/README.md

 It provides an excellent routing engine, with parameter capturing and can incorporate data type enforcement on captured parameters.
 All http method verbs are made available in the router including `get`, `post`, `put`, `delete`, `options`, `head` and the universal `all` method.

-Unlike in [express.js](https://expressjs.com/), parameter capturing sections are enclosed in curly braces `{}` and you are not prevented from using hyphen in your parameter names.
+Unlike in [express.js](https://expressjs.com/), parameter capturing sections are enclosed in curly braces `{}`;

 It also supports chained routes through the `Router#route(url)` method.
-The callback method can be asynchronous or can return promises.
+Route callbacks and Middlewares can be asynchronous in nature.

 It also allows you to set route base path that gets prepended to all route urls and middleware urls.